 Stella has appeared in the Ashkenaz Festival, Lisa Merchant's March of Dames, The Frostbite Music Festival, Milk International Children's Festival, Dancing on the Edge, Women in View, Du Maurier World Stage and Banff Television Festival.

 Stella's paintings are widely collected.

-Originally from Vancouver, Canada, Stella began voice study with Agnes Stieda at age 16, continuing with Dr. Jacob Hamm, and later intensively with Lucia Constantinescu.
+Originally from Vancouver, Canada, Stella came from a musical family.
+Her father Mickey Walker was a jazz drummer and Stella loaded in the drums at his gigs and hung out in jazz clubs.
+She began voice study with Agnes Stieda at age 16, continuing with Dr. Jacob Hamm, and later intensively with Lucia Constantinescu.
 Stella sang four seasons in the Vancouver Opera chorus before moving to Toronto in 1993.
-Stella sings in many languages and is an expert voice coach, specializing in repairing damaged voices.
+Stella sings in many languages and is considered an expert voice coach, specializing in repairing damaged voices.

 Stella has specialized in Jewish music, particularly Yiddish art song.
 She has worked with North America's best musicians and premiered works by Srul Irving Glick, Helen Greenberg and Beyle Schaechter Gottesman.
 Stella has worked with many singers and Klezmer bands including Dave Wall and the Flying Bulgar Klezmer Band and Beyond the Pale.